hgbekrar/hgbekrar.github.io/_pages/about.md

 ---
 permalink: /
-title: "Portfolio"
+title: "Welcome to my webpage !"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Welcome to my webpage !
-Happy New Year 2026 !
+I'm currently studying pure mathematics at University Paris Saclay (L3 Magistère).
+I'm also interested in the development of machine learning !